Uses for whey. Find value in every single drop. Whey deserves highest ratings and a prominent place in anyone’s natural food kitchen.

 You can freeze the whey.
 If you plan to use it as starter culture, freeze it in an ice cube tray, then save the cubes in a plastic bag or freezer-safe container.

-- Use one whey ice cube in a half-gallon batch of milk that you want to clabber or make cheese with.
+• Use one 1 ounce whey ice cube in a half-gallon batch of milk that you want to clabber or make cheese with.
 The bacteria will then inoculate it and get the milk to clabber faster.

 Keeping it refrigerated

-Cultured whey also keeps in the refrigerator for months if you keep an eye on it and occasionally skim off the layer of cream or bits that escaped filtration and float to the top.
+Cultured whey also keeps in the refrigerator for months.
 However, whey from acidified milk will keep only about a week to 10 days.

 If you find whey valuable for daily use, make clabber regularly